Research Catalyst Grant Program

 All full-time tenured, tenure track, and continuing non-tenure track faculty are eligible to apply.
 This grant is specifically for early stage, collaborative, interdisciplinary projects.
 Projects at advanced stages are not appropriate for this opportunity.
 Each proposal must include at least two eligible faculty members not appointed in the same department to serve as Project Leads.
 Proposals submitted by an individual will not be considered for funding.
 Applicants are expected to exhaust college-level funding opportunities before applying for the RCG.

 All applicants must submit the Dean Support Form, completed and signed by the College Dean of each Project Lead.
 The function of this form is: a) to record the Dean’s support for the project’s activities and b) to confirm that college-level funds are not available to support this proposal, and/or that available support has been exhausted at time of submission.
 Applicants are responsible for ensuring that Deans complete this form.
-(A link to the form will be available after August 1).

 Award Amounts, Uses, and Restrictions